 Here is a classic Scandinavian comfort food dish: a mash cooked with meat and wonderful flavors, typically accompanied by chives and pickled beets.
 This recipe is 100 years old.
 After the second World War, it became popular in Copenhagen restaurants, especially at Tivoli Gardens.
 Make plenty… it’s even better tasting the second day!

-This satisfying recipe is from Scandinavian Comfort Food – Embracing the Art of Hygge by Trine Hanneman.
+This satisfying recipe is from Scandinavian Comfort Food – Embracing the Art of Hygge by Trine Hahneman.
 Pickled beetroot and rye bread recipes are also in this excellent cookbook… or available (ready to eat) at Ingebretsen’s.

 2 lb chuck steak